 Winner: Coffee style is a matter of personal preference, but the Aeropress coffee maker takes this round for its versatility.
 By playing with different variables, Aeropress can produce a variety of coffee styles.

-The Moka pot is made of stainless steel and aluminium, so it is heavier than the Aeropress but more durable.
-Its shape isn’t as friendly for packing, but it offers a few advantages for travellers.
+The Moka pot is made of stainless steel and aluminum, so it is heavier than the Aeropress but more durable.
+Its shape isn’t as friendly for packing, but it offers a few advantages for travelers.
 It doesn’t require paper filters, which means less to carry and no waste, and it doesn’t require a separate kettle.
 You can pop a Moka pot right on a campfire and have everything you need